 Key questions and ideas for this discussion will be an exploration of the large-scale, high-profile events that the theatre has been known for over the years, including the Shakespeare in the Gardens productions, the annual Christmas pantomime and its community productions.

-We’ll be looking at those who developed their careers at the Northcott – but not just the famous names, also the unsung heroes such as Maurice Marshall’s long standing and highly respected technical theatre apprenticeship scheme.
+We’ll be looking at those who developed their careers at the Northcott – but not just the famous names, also the unsung heroes such as Maurice Marshal’s long standing and highly respected technical theatre apprenticeship scheme.

 Finally, we’ll be inviting the audience to share their memories and experiences of the theatre – how have the changes undergone by the theatre been perceived by the local community and how does the theatre need to change once again to better serve the people of Exeter and Devon?

-Free Panel Event
+Panel Event and Q&A

 Janet Gale is a key member of Exeter Local History Society and Exeter Memories, who worked at the Northcott for over 20 years.
-She’ll be talking to Mike Reddaway, the Northcott’s Production Manager from 1983 to 2010, who oversaw all technical aspects of more than 500 productions, and Penny Mindelsohn, who founded the ‘Exeter Northcott Youth Theatre’ and went on to become a member of the Devon County Drama Staff team, touring productions to schools.pre-book
+She’ll be talking to Mike Reddaway, the Northcott’s Production Manager from 1983 to 2010, who oversaw all technical aspects of more than 500 productions, and Penny Mindelsohn, who founded the ‘Exeter Northcott Youth Theatre’ and went on to become a member of the Devon County Drama Staff team, touring productions to schools.

 I worked for the Northcott Theatre for 20 years, starting in 1987.
 So miss all my friends and co-workers, but so glad to have been part of a team that brought so much joy to the Community I would not have missed a day of it.
 We are still in contact.